 If you are looking Alsi /flaxseed as a treatment supplement for a specific clinical condition consult your Healthcare provider or Qualified Nutritionist for the correct dosage.

 In case of Bleeding disorders, Pregnancy and Schizophrenia please consult your physician before taking Alsi/ Flaxseeds.

 Which form of Alsi/Flaxseed oil is beneficial for health?

-Alsi/ Flaxseeds are primarily used for the seed and flax oil.
+Alsi/ Flaxseeds are primarily used for seed and flax oil.
 Alsi/Flaxseeds can be consumed in the following ways:-

 1. Whole Alsi/Flaxseeds: These have a soft and crunchy texture.
 You can dry roast them and store them in an airtight container.
-You can add these roasted seeds in your mouth freshener (Mukhwas) or to homemade cereals, Chikkis, and Deserts.
+You can add these roasted seeds to your mouth freshener (Mukhwas) or to homemade cereals, Chikkis, and Deserts.

 You can sprout alsi and consume 1 tablespoon early in the morning.
 Sprouted seeds can be added to your regular salads and curries to enhance their nutritional value.

 2. Ground Alsi/Flaxseeds: Opt for ground flaxseeds/alsi for better digestion and absorption.
 Whole seeds may be hard to digest for some individuals due to their tough outer shells.
 Crush the flaxseeds in a coffee grinder, blender, or food processor and store it in the refrigerator for a week.